Scrivener07/Cataclysm-DDA-Mods/README.md

-# Cataclysm-DDA-Mods
+# CDDA Mods
-A mod for Cataclysm: Dark Days Ahead GitHub.com/CleverRaven/Cataclysm-DDA
+A collection of mods for Cataclysm: Dark Days Ahead http://www.GitHub.com/CleverRaven/Cataclysm-DDA

+Includes a legacy version of the obsolete mod "Classic Zombies", by [Hirmuolio](https://github.com/Hirmuolio).